soudegesu/blog/content/post/python/recommended-ide.en.md

 ## What is an IDE ?

-IDE is an abbreviation for **Integrated Development Environment**.
+An IDE is an abbreviation for **Integrated Development Environment**.
 We have several steps for developing source code.
 These are writing codes, compililing, running codes and debugging.
-IDE is a software suite for that.
+An IDE is a software suite for that.

 ## What is a code editor?

-「エディタ」という単語もIDEを語る文脈の中で登場します。エディタ（editor）というくらいですから、
-その名の通り、一般には「（プログラムやテキストなどの）記述や編集」に特化したツールのことを指します。
-書くことに特化したツールであるため、インストール時の初期状態では編集しかできませんが、
-プラグイン（拡張機能）を追加することでIDEと同等の機能を持たせることができます。
+A code editor is a tool specialized in the writing of programs and texts in general.
+You can only edit after installation because it specializes in writing, However, code editor has the same function as an IDE by installing the plug-in.

 <!--adsense-->